 Check out our May Garden Guide for more tips and remember that trees, shrubs, and perennials can be planted 12 months out of the year!
 The only difference is the amount of water they need depending on temperatures and wind!

-Harvest often!
-Veggies grow fast – especially cucumbers, beans & okra.
-It also keeps birds & insects from finding them first.
+Warm weather veggie time!
+Plant peppers, zucchini, squash, and okra this month for continued harvesting into the Summer months.
+If you planted tomatoes, cucumbers, and other early Spring veggies, you’ll be harvesting now or soon.
+Be sure to harvest often!
+It keeps birds & insects from finding them first.
 If you do have insect issues in your veggie garden, our go-to organic control is Spinosad – safe for food but takes care of bugs.
 And remember to keep watering as the weather warms up.
 Soaker hoses are great to snake around your plants keeping water close to the ground and root systems.

 3. Tend Your Lawn

 It’s vital to water your lawn once a week unless we have rain.
 Invest in a sprinkler that’ll do the work – we have them.
 Hand watering the lawn may feel therapeutic, but you won’t get good coverage and depth.

-Mow- the proper height for St. Augustine lawns is around 3inches for spring summer.
+When mowing, the proper height for St. Augustine lawns is around 3 inches.
 For Bermuda lawns keep mowed to around 2-2.5 inches.